-The tradition of book gifting, which includes bookmobiles, little free libraries, organizations such as Reading is Fundamental and Reach Out and Read, and other early literacy interventions and social programs have been studied scientifically by researchers in education and healthcare for many years.
+The tradition of book gifting has been studied scientifically by researchers in education and healthcare for many years.
+Practices include bookmobiles, little free libraries, and other early literacy interventions and social programs at the regional, national, and global levels.
 We at BookSpring look to this work to inspire and continuously improve the work we do in Central Texas.

-We are particularly excited about a new study published in the Journal of Applied Developmental Psychology (O’Farrelly, Doyle, Vicotry, & Palamaro-Munsell, 2018) that provides more evidence that the gift of books alone makes a positive difference on early childhood development.
+We are particularly excited about a new study published in the Journal of Applied Developmental Psychology (O’Farrelly, Doyle, Vicotry, & Palamaro-Munsell, 2018) that provides more evidence that the gift of books for the home makes a positive difference on early childhood development.

 The study specifically focused on two open-ended questions in the scientific community: one, is if babies from birth to the age of 6 months benefit from being read aloud to, and two, if interventions that encourage parents to read aloud improve the effectiveness of book gifting in increasing the frequency of parents reading aloud with their children at home.

 One of the leading theories discussed is that the joint attention created by both infants and adults sharing books on the pictures and words at the same time has developmental value for the children.
 This includes pointing to and naming the images, as well as the physical act of turning the pages of the thick and colorful board books that are particularly appropriate for this age.

-BookSpring promotes joint attention between parents and children reading from birth, although this theory had not previously been tested in children younger than six months.
-This particular study focused on effects of a book giving along with home visiting programs, such as those that are designed to intervene with particularly low-income families.
+BookSpring promotes joint attention between parents and children through reading from birth, although this theory had not previously been tested in children younger than six months.
+This particular study focused on the effects of a book giving along with home visiting programs, such as those that are designed to intervene with particularly low-income families.

 The study divided the families into three groups: high intensity, low intensity, and a comparison group.
-The high intensity had one-on-one visits and lots of coaching, and the low intensity got the materials and opportunities to participate in workshop events, but little direct contact intervention time.
+The high intensity had one-on-one visits and lots of coaching, and the low intensity received materials and opportunities to participate in workshop events, but little direct contact intervention time.